lydiaYchen/PerfEvaluation-IN4215/README.md

 The group projects follow each other.
 During the first 5 course weeks, the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the [applied NLP project](projectAppliedNLP.md).

 Group size:
-- Core IR (2-3)
+- 2-3 students.

-At the end of each project phase we will conduct a short interview (15 minutes per group) about the group project and its connection to the course content.
+At the end of each project phase we will conduct a short interview (20 minutes per group) about the group project and its connection to the course content.
 Based on the project report and the interview, each member of the group receives a grade.
 We have two project phases (core IR and applied NLP), so each group will have one interview in week 5 and week 9 (*tentatively*).